Sephardic Balkans: Bulgaria, Macedonia, and Northern Greece

 In 1943, Bulgaria complied with German demands and deported nearly 11,400 Jews from occupied territories in northern Greece and Yugoslavia (Macedonia).
 At the same time, Bulgaria resisted German pressures to deport the 50,000 Jews living in Bulgaria.
 As we travel, we will analyze the historical context for these events and will experience first hand the rich Sephardic history and culture of these Jewish communities.

 ♦ Explore Sofia and Plovdiv, Bulgaria’s two main cities, and meet their vibrant Jewish communities.
 Listen to the melodious Ladino (Judeo-Spanish) spoken – and sung! — by the older generation.
 Appreciate traditional Sephardi handiwork crafted by women of the “Blessed Hands” group.
-Savor a rich spread of classical Sephardic dishes, specially prepared for us.
+Savor classical Sephardic dishes.

 ♦ Navigate the streets and bazaars of Macedonia’s capital, Skopje, and visit the new Holocaust Memorial.
 Visit Bitola (Monastir) and its famous Jewish cemetery.
 Revel in the beauties of Macedonia’s most spellbinding city-on-a-lake – Ohrid.